hirokitanaka-ikz/fluorescence_ray_tracing/README.md

    ```julia
    main()
    ```
-6. Once the simulation finishes it creates a directory "result" and sub-folder named with the time-stamp containing a CSV file and param.yaml.
+6. Once the simulation finishes it creates a directory "result" and sub-folder named with the time-stamp containing a CSV file, log.txt, and param.yaml.
 7. You can generate a report in pdf by running "report.ipynb".

 ## Licence